Prospective Sloan Students

 MHA/MPA Dual Degree Program Dual 3-year MHA/MPA program in cooperation with the Cornell Institute for Public Affairs.

-The standard MHA program, the MHA portions of the five-year program, and the MHA/MBA program are all accredited by the Commission on Accreditation of Healthcare Management Education (CAHME).
+BS/MHA Program Combined 5-year BS/MHA program only for specific current Human Ecology and CALS majors.
+The standard MHA program and the MHA portions of our other degree programs are all accredited by the Commission on Accreditation of Healthcare Management Education.

 Who Should Apply?